peta-pico/wikipathways-nanopubs/README.md

     $ scripts/preprocess-input.sh 20161210

-Next we can build the incremental release files (replace `20161110` with the previous version number and `20161210` with the new version number):
+And then we can build the incremental release files (replace `20161110` with the previous version number and `20161210` with the new version number):

     $ scripts/build-incremental-release.sh 20161110 20161210

-And finally, we can create some statistics:

-    $ scripts/make-all-stats.sh 20161210